 In order to extend, you must first discuss your plans with your host faculty in the department hosting your J-1 program.
 If the department agrees to continue to sponsor your research activities at UVA they will complete the extension request form, obtain the required signatures and forward it to the ISO.
 Once this document has been received, a new DS-2019 will be issued with an amended program end date and you will be notified to pick up the form.
 Your legal status in the U.S. will automatically be extended through the date listed on the new form plus the 30 day Grace Period.
 There is no need to leave the country or obtain a new visa stamp in order to extend your legal status in the U.S. under the J-1 program.

 Information required as part of the extension request includes:

 - proof of financial support for the period of time requested

 - proof of health insurance coverage for the period of extension

-J-1 Scholars may transfer their J-1 Program to the University of Virginia or from UVA to another institution as long as they will be continuing the pogram/research activities they originally came to the US to pursue.
+J-1 Scholars may transfer their J-1 Program to the University of Virginia or from UVA to another institution as long as they will be continuing the program/research activities they originally came to the US to pursue.
 The transfer process is relatively simple, but you should discuss your plans with an international scholar advisor well in advance.
-Transfers require coordination between the two institututions and the effective transfer date must be agreed upon in advance.
+Transfers require coordination between the two institutions and the effective transfer date must be agreed upon in advance.
 The transfer date must be before the program end date listed on the DS-2019 form.
 In addition, if the J-1 scholar has applied for the waiver to the 2-year home residency rule, he or she is not eligible to transfer or extend the J-1 program.
-If you plan to transfer to another institutuion please complete the Transfer Out form and bring it to the ISO.
+If you plan to transfer to another institution please complete the Transfer Out form and bring it to the ISO.